 The homeward-bound counterpart of the JW.66 convoy was the RA.66 convoy of 27 unladen ships, and the passage of these ships involved the last convoy battle of World War II.

-The RA.66 convoy was shielded by a close escort force comprising the sloop Cygnet, corvettes Alnwick Castle, Bamborough Castle, Farnham Castle, Honeysuckle, Lotus, Oxlip and Rhododendron, and a fighting escort comprising the escort carriers Premier and Vindex, light anti-aircraft cruiser Bellona, and destroyers Zealous, Zephyr, Zest, Zodiac, Canadian Haida, Huron and Iroquois, and Free Norwegian Stord accompanied by the oiler Blue Ranger and destroyers Obedient, Offa and Orwell.
+The RA.66 convoy was shielded by a close escort force comprising the sloop Cygnet, the corvettes Alnwick Castle, Bamborough Castle, Farnham Castle, Honeysuckle, Lotus, Oxlip and Rhododendron, and a fighting escort comprising the escort carriers Premier and Vindex, the light anti-aircraft cruiser Bellona, and the destroyers Zealous, Zephyr, Zest, Zodiac, Canadian Haida, Huron and Iroquois, and Free Norwegian Stord accompanied by the oiler Blue Ranger and the destroyers Obedient, Offa and Orwell.
 In addition there was the 19th Escort Group with the frigates Anguilla, Cotton, Goodall, Loch Insh and Loch Shin.

 On 29 April, before the departure of the convoy, Allied escort vessels, supported by Soviet destroyers Zharkiy, Zhestkiy, Derzkiy and four submarine chasers, were deployed to the waters off the Kola Inlet in an effort to drive off the waiting U-boat concentration, which comprised U-278, U-286, U-307, U-312, U-313, U-318, U-363, U-427, U-481, U-711, U-716, U-968, U-992 and U-997.